shraddha241104/Apna-College-Java-DSA/README.md

 # Apna-College-Java-DSA
 From 0 to Advanced level - my learning journey of JAVA DAY - 1 FLOWCHARTS, VARIABLES AND DATA TYPES
-DAY - 2 OPERATORS, CONDITIONAL STATEMENTS AND LOOPS
+DAY - 2 OPERATORS, CONDITIONAL STATEMENTS AND LOOPS DAY - 3 PATTERNS AND FUNCTIONS